Protecting and supporting vulnerable people

 We know from the number of local people previously identified within the coronavirus ‘shielding’ category that there are many people and families who need support during this pandemic.

 We also know that some people and families who are instructed to self-isolate as a result of having symptoms or being identified as a close contact of a confirmed case will find this difficult and may require additional support.

-Devon County Council, working with partners and the voluntary and community sector, will ensure that these people are able to find appropriate help and support.
+Local authorities in Devon, working with partners and the voluntary and community sector, will ensure that these people are able to find appropriate help and support.